 Do you use the iPhone or Android app for your bank and credit cards?

 If you have the Instagram app but not one of these financial apps on your phone, that’s a problem.

 If you already bank online, good job.
 But there is more you can do to fully utilize the power of smartphone apps.
 Imagine having the capability of a spreadsheet on your phone.

-Also, imagine not having to look at their numbers, but also being able to look at grass and visuals of your of your finances.
+Also, imagine not having to look at their numbers, but also being able to look at the grass and visuals of your finances.

 They are currently tons of apps on the market that help you manage your money easily.
 Let’s take a look at a couple: